Raven (game show): Spin-off characters

 In Raven: The Island, Princess Erina was introduced as a childhood friend of Raven, along with her companion, a blue spirit named Haryad, that kept watch over the warriors safety and progress.
 Raven appeared in this series only in a guest capacity, mainly in scenes with another new character, the astronomer Cyrus.
-The spin-off reveals Nevar's backstory, who has ruled the island with his dark magic for four years, making Staffs of Power from the Enchanted Oak to arm his demons, in order to stop the warriors from reaching the fortress.
+The spin-off reveals Nevar's backstory: he has ruled the island with his dark magic for four years, making Staffs of Power from the Enchanted Oak to arm his Demons, in order to stop the warriors from reaching the fortress.
 Nevar was once a normal human, no more than an upstart baron with a band of brigands as his followers, and considered no more than an irritation on Alaunus.
 However, he became twisted and corrupt when he stole the Enchanted Oak and used it to create a Staff of Power for himself; as a result, each time he uses his staff for evil, half of his remaining life-force is taken away, taking its toll on his mind and his body.
 His iron mask and his cloak hides his scarred, burnt face, marks given to him from a battle with Raven.
 Until the third series, his mask resembled many small pieces of metal covering his face, before becoming a full metal mask in the fourth series.
+Nevar's backstory is slightly retconned in the revival series, as Raven of Old often refers to him as a sorcerer.